Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Conclusion

 \acknowledgments

+We acknowledge Dr. Bin Gong and Dr. Tao Liu for useful suggestions on the \texttt{vegas} \cite{Lepage:2020tgj} package.
+We would also like to thank Dr. Siyu Li and Dr. Yi Wang for helpful discussions on the anisotropies in cosmic microwave background and inflationary non-Gaussianity, respectively.
 S.W. and J.P.L. are supported by the National Natural Science Foundation of China (Grant No. 12175243).
 Z.C.Z. is supported by the National Natural Science Foundation of China (Grant NO. 12005016).
 K.K. is supported by KAKENHI Grants No. JP17H01131, No. JP19H05114, No. JP20H04750 and No. JP22H05270.
-We acknowledge Dr. Bin Gong and Dr. Tao Liu for useful suggestions on the \texttt{vegas} package.
-We would also like to thank Dr. Siyu Li and Dr. Yi Wang for helpful discussions.